hartwigmedical/hmftools/purity-ploidy-estimator/README.md

 #### Deviation Penalty
 The deviation penalty aims to penalise [ploidy|purity] combinations which require extensive sub-clonality to explain the observed copy number pattern.

 For each [ploidy|purity] combination tested an implied major and minor allele copy number is calculated based on the observed BAF and depth ratio.
-A deviation penalty is then calculated for each segment based on the implied ploidies.
+A deviation penalty is then calculated for each segment for both minor and major allele based on the implied ploidies.
 The function used is designed to explicitly capture a set of intuitive rules relating to known biology of cancer genomes, specifically:
-- For major allele copy number > 1 and minor allele copy number > 0 a fixed deviation penalty applies
+- For major allele copy number > 1 and minor allele copy number > 0 a deviation penalty applies to penalise solutions which imply subclonality:
   - the penalty depends only on the distance to the nearest integer copy number and varies between a minimum of a small baseline deviation [0.2] and a max of 1.
-  - For small deviations from an integer don’t occur any additional penalty, but once a certain noise level is exceeded the penalty grows rapidly to reflect the fact the increasing probability that the observed deviation requires a implied non-integer (subclonal) copy number.
+  - small deviations from an integer don’t occur any additional penalty, but once a certain noise level is exceeded the penalty grows rapidly to the maximum penalty reflecting the increasing probability that the observed deviation requires an implied non-integer (subclonal) copy number.
   - The deviation penalty is increased more slowly at lower purities reflecting the increased expected noise.
 This is implemented by modeling the penalty as a normal distribution with the standard deviation a function of the purity.
   - An additional and increasing penalty multiplier applies for implied major allele copy number < 1.
 This is intended to capture the relative rarity of large homozygous deletions in cancer genomes, so potential solutions with significant amounts of homozygous deletion are penalised significantly.
 - An additional and increasing penalty also applies for implied minor allele copy number < 0 to strongly penalise solutions which imply negative copy number and are biologically implausible.

 The following chart illustrates the deviation penalty applied for each of minor and major allele copy number at both 30% and 70% purity.

 ![Deviation Penalty](src/main/resources/readme/FittedPurityDeviationPenalty.png)

-The total deviation penalty is calculated from the minor and major allele as:
+The total deviation penalty is calculated by adding the minor and major allele deviation penalty.
+It is weighted by the observedBAF (which varies between 0.5 and 1) to reflect that higher BAF regions have fewer possible solutions.
+The formula used is:

 `Deviation Penalty = (MinorAlleleDeviationPenalty + MajorAlleleDeviationPenalty) * ObservedBAF`

 #### Event Penalty

 An event penalty is intended to further penalise [sample ploidy,purity] combinations based on the number of alterations required to get from a normal diploid chromosome to the implied minor and major allele ploidies.
 In particular, this model penalises higher ploidy solutions that can be highly degenerate and lead to low deviation penalties, but are unlikely to be the most parsimonious or biologically plausible solution.

 The event penalty multiplier is given by: